Thais Ferreira: Activism

 In 2017, Ferreira created the Mãe&Mais organization, where she had become one of the main activists that sought to improve health outcomes for women in obstetric care settings.
-At age 29, she had suffered the loss of her child due due to medical negligence and started the organization due to this experience.
+At age 29, she had suffered the loss of her child due to medical negligence and started the organization due to this experience.
 The organization set up a model of women's health clinics, providing health services with a welcoming and humanizing mindset in Rio de Janeiro.
 The initiative is open to the public for mothers, between the ages of 15 and 35, and children from birth to 6 years old.
 The organization has received funding from institutions such as the Brazil Foundation and Fundação Telefónica.
 It is run by health and education professionals, the majority of whom are Black women, and has already helped more than a thousand families.
 It has been viewed as a model in community projects targeting maternal health.